Azure/ARO-HCP/api/redhatopenshift/resource-manager/Microsoft.RedHatOpenShift/hcpclusters/preview/readme.md

-# RedHatOpenshift HCP Clusters
+# RedHatOpenShift HCP Clusters

 > see https://aka.ms/autorest

-## This is the autorest configuration file for RedHatOpenshift HCP Clusters.
+## This is the autorest configuration file for RedHatOpenShift HCP Clusters.

-The service is hosted under Microsoft.RedHatOpenshift namespace but HCP is exposed as a separarate set of resources, APIs and SDKs.
+The service is hosted under Microsoft.RedHatOpenShift namespace but HCP is exposed as a separarate set of resources, APIs and SDKs.

 ## Getting Started